SenseNet/sncom-resources/_drafts/2018-02-20-scoped-packages.md

 We wanted to divide our overgrown client side packages - especially our *base* package, *sn-client-js* - into smaller, lightweight ones.
 NPM offers [package scoping](https://docs.npmjs.com/misc/scope), so we've decided to publish the new packages within a **@sensenet** scope.

 We wanted some features - like repository events, mapping controls to schemas or even JWT authentication itself - to be fully optional.
-We wanted to review if that we can switch to some native APIs from external NPM libraries - for example in terms of RxJs and native promises with fetch API.
+We wanted to review if we can switch to some native APIs from external NPM libraries - for example in terms of RxJs and native promises with fetch API.
 We wanted to catch up with the industry standards in terms of immutability and standardize our linting settings.

 We also wanted to take a look on our build, test and publish processes and - last but not least - the content of our NPM packages.

 ## The new packages
 ![NPM packages and dependencies](/img/posts/scoped-packages-dependencies.png "NPM packages and dependencies")